boltops-tools/terraspace-docs/_docs/config/provider.md

 ## Materialization

-When you run `terraspace` commands, it will use the files in the config folder and materialized them into each modules folder.
+When you run `terraspace` commands, it will use the files in the config folder and materialized with the module being deployed.
 For example, let's say you have an `app/modules/instance` module:

     .
     │── app